Lauszus/LaunchPadFlightController/README.md

 Note that the motor layout follow the Naze32 in x-configuration i.e. motor 1 is bottom right, motor 2 is top right, motor 3 is bottom left and motor 4 is top left when looking from the back.

 Also make sure that pitch increase when pitching quadcopter downward and roll should increase when tilting quadcopter clockwise.

+It is a good idea to run the accelerometer and ESCs calibration routines before flying the aircraft.

+__WARNING:__ Take propellers OFF when testing and calibrating ESCs!!

 For more information send me an email at <kristianl@tkjelectronics.dk>.